 Nominations

-The following positions will be open for nominations beginning December 6, 2023.
-These positions will be elected at the business meeting of the 40th Diocesan Convention.
-Please read through the following positions and, should you feel led, submit your nominations using the button at the bottom of each section beginning December 6th.*
+The following positions will be open for nominations beginning November 11, 2024.
+These positions will be elected at the business meeting of the 41st Diocesan Convention.
+Please read through the following positions and, should you feel led, submit your nominations using the button at the bottom of each section beginning November 11, 2024.

 Nominations may be made only by the Bishop, Clerical and Lay Delegates, Vestries, and any other person authorized by Canon.
 See Rule 8.01.
-Nominations are due by Saturday, January 6, 2024.
-All nominees are invited to submit photo, detailed biography, and reasons for seeking the position to the respective diocesan office (no word limit).
+Nominations are due by Friday, January 10, 2025.
+All nominees are invited to submit a photo, detailed biography, and reasons for seeking the position to the respective diocesan office (no word limit).
 This information will be posted on the website.
 Nominees are also invited to submit an abbreviated 100-word informational profile to be included in convention materials.
 Additionally, all nominees will be invited to participate in a breakout session during convention to meet and answer any questions from delegates and interested parties.
-For further assistance with nominations after this date, please email the Secretary of Convention at secretary@dioceseconvention.org.
+For further assistance with nominations after this date, please email the Secretary of Convention at christopher@knoxvilleascension.org.

 Bishop and Council